-As you work through the RIS questions, you can seek the informal guidance of OBPR at any time.
+As you work through the Impact Analysis, OIA is available to for informal advice at any time.

-You can submit your RIS for formal assessment by OBPR at two different stages during its development.
+You can submit your Impact Analysis for formal assessment by OIA at two different stages during its development.

 These are the Early Assessment and Final Assessment stages.